epenzeymoog/epenzeymoog.github.io/source/blog/2016-10-14-pairing-tour-day-five.html.markdown

 ---
-title: pairing-tour-day-five
+title: Pairing Tour Day 5 - Emmanuel
 date: 2016-10-14 13:54 UTC
-tags: pairing
+tags: Pairing, Reflection
 ---

 <section class="article-container">

-<h1>Pairing Tour Day 5: Emmanuel</h1>

 <p>Pairing with Emmanuel was one of the most challenging days I’ve had in a while, due to the sheer amount of things we worked on that I didn’t understand at all.
 While I’m familiar with Ruby, and spent a few months studying it over a year ago, the majority of code we worked with was beyond me.
 Thankfully, Emmanuel is a great teacher and good at providing the context for what he’s doing.
 At the end of the day my brain was fried but I understood a lot more about what it’s like to work on the back-end part of software.</p>